Sensitive detection of the Rydberg transition in trapped electrons on liquid helium using radio-frequency reflectometry: Calculation of the reflection response

 \section{Calculation of the reflection response}

-In order to make comparison with the observed rf reflection response, see Fig.~\ref{fig:5} in the main text, we calculated the reflection coefficient $\Gamma$ for the circuit model shown in Fig.~\ref{fig:1}(b) in the main text.
+In order to make comparison with the observed rf reflection response, we calculated the reflection coefficient $\Gamma$ for the circuit model shown in Fig.~\ref{fig:2}(b) in the main text.
 We assumed that the reflection coefficient is given by